clirdlf/ndsa.org/conference/digital-preservation-virtual-2022.md

 ### NDSA Virtual Events following the Digital Preservation 2022 Conference
 NDSA will be hosting a virtual event on February 23, 2023, for those presenters who were unable to participate in the in-person conference in Baltimore last fall.
 The event, held in collaboration with our host organization, CLIR, will consist of panels and presentations and will take place over Zoom events.
-Information regarding registration and the schedule is forthcoming for this special online event!
+Information regarding registration is forthcoming for this special online event!
 All sessions will be free and open to the public.

-Schedule coming soon!
+### Sessions and Schedule
+**All sessions will occur on Thursday, February 23, 2023**

+10:00am-11:00am EST
+- Capturing Black American Voices of Resistance and Hope: Stories Shared and Lessons Learned from a 2020 Story-Gathering Initiative; 45-minute panel, 15-minute Q&A

+11:30am-12:30pm EST
+- Ownership in the Digital Space: Centering Contributors in Digital Memory Projects; 45-minute panel, 15-minute Q&A

+1:00pm-2:00pm EST
+- Two 15-minute presentations, a lighting talk, and Q&A
+    - The POWRR of Peer Assessment (15 mins)
+    - Preserving a community: Situating The Jewish Living Archive in the Global South (15 mins)
+    - Lightning talk TBD

+#### Related Events
 CLIR will also host virtual presentations in April; more information about that program can be found on [the DLF Forum Virtual Sessions web page](https://www.diglib.org/dlf-events/dlf-forum-virtual-event-sessions/).